lammps/lammps/doc/src/compute_podfit.rst

 Proper orthogonal descriptors are finger prints characterizing the radial and angular distribution of a system of atoms.
-The detailed mathematical definition is given in the paper by Nguyen et al. :ref:`(Thompson) <Thompson20141>`
+The detailed mathematical definition is given in the paper by Nguyen and Rohskopf :ref:`(Nguyen) <Nguyen20222>`.

-The descriptors for the one-body interaction are used to captured energy of isolated elements and defined as follows
+The descriptors for the one-body interaction are used to capture energy of isolated elements and defined as follows

 .. math::